How do I receive my permit?

 The permittee must take reasonable steps to ensure that any volunteer staff involved in the service or supply of liquor is under the general supervision of a person holding a current RSA training certificate.

 Liquor can be offered as a prize only if it has a retail value less than $1,000.
-If conducting a raffle and ticket sales are going to exceed $20,000 an art union licence from OLGR is required.
-Please contact OLGR on 13 QGOV (13 74 68) if you think you will require an art union licence.
+If conducting a raffle and ticket sales are going to exceed $50,000, you must apply for a category 3 gaming licence from OLGR..
+Please contact OLGR on 13 QGOV (13 74 68) if you think you will require a licence.

 Yes, as long as that minor is in the company of a responsible adult at all times.